-Status Flag (error flag)
+Status Flag (Error Flag)

-The sensor has an internal self-checking mechanism.
+Digital: The sensor has an internal self-checking mechanism.
 It signals that a reading is invalid by setting an error flag character with in the wind velocity output message:

-Testing of sensors is best performed with our Acu-Test Pack which allows you to connect the sensor to a PC via a USB cable and view wind speed and direction readings in real-time.
+Testing of sensors is best performed with our Acu-Test Pack, which allows you to connect the sensor to a PC via a USB cable and view wind speed and direction readings in real-time.
 The pack also allows you to change some settings such as heater set point temperature.

-details are available in the product manual.
+Further details are available in the product manual.
 Request a manual.

 For details on cables and connectors please refer to Accessories.